Does the Trail of Terror’s Running Dead Zombie Run in MN Measure Up?

 If you hadn’t picked up on this yet, I love Halloween costumes complete with blood and guts.
 Probably a little more than I should.
 For kindergarten my daughter even wanted to be a zombie scaring others.
 Selecting a costume for a zombie run is a completely different situation.
 It had to be movable, relevant and stay secure through sweating and bouncing.
 Unfortunately, the wigs were out of the question.
 Face makeup, had to be light.
 In the end, I ended up doing a variation of the Goblin King from the Labyrinth.
 I could still wear yoga pants and just needed a vest over top.
 A little light makeup and I was good to go.
 My sister opted for a convict.
 We also some more elaborate costumers complete with tutus, princess dresses and superheroes.

 Tickets were purchased online for $30.
 It’s probably the cheapest race I’ve done considering what comes with it.
 A free beer afterward and admission to the Trail of Terror!
 It’s been a few years since I’ve been there so I figured why not?
 We got there and found that you didn’t need to bring the voucher you got online.
 That was nice because my sister forgot to bring hers.
 We got checked in and wandered around the grounds sizing up the competition.
 We started to see the group of real runners, you know the ones in all the appropriate gear and headphones.
 No one was in costumes… yet.
 We immediately went into the oh no… are we going to be last to finish?
 Then the playing field started to get populated with the more casual runners.
-People started to come in costume and makeup too.
+People started to come in costumes and makeup too.
 There was even a cute little 4-year-old running.

 The Zombie Run in MN

 They finally got us started.
-They warned us all that it was going to be a trial run.
+They warned us all that it was going to be a trail run.
 Now if you’re like me and have never done a trail run, it’s a little different.
 I would equate it to running on a trail at a State Park.
 You could possibly fit two people side by side.
 That’s really bad if you’re running right out of the gate with slow people or those that want to run faster than you and they are all on your heals.
 You also have twigs, roots, leaves, loose dirt and hills to deal with.
 It was a fun challenge, but it probably added a good amount of time onto the run due to difficulty levels.